-03-00:49:09 Merchant: Well, the world itself initially and throughout history was patriarchal in the sense that men had more power than women.
+03-00:49:09 Merchant: The world itself initially and throughout history was patriarchal in the sense that men had more power than women.
 Women often worked in the home, although in earlier times, women also engaged in trade and were part of the system.
 But then, the idea of the household evolves where the woman was expected to take care of the house, do the cooking, the canning, and take care of the children.
 And so women were part of the home, and men went out into the world to earn the money and bring it back to support the family.
 So that was what the patriarchal world was.
 And as that became more powerful in the sixteenth and seventeenth centuries, women began to realize that they actually had more power than they were being given by society itself.
-And so the women's movement evolved and the idea that women not only could go to college or a university or be taught by men at home, but they could learn languages, they could do mathematics, they could do science, and they had as much power intellectually as men did, even though they might not have had the physical strength.
-And so that's how the women's sense of themselves began to evolve and became an important force.
-And then women got together and became a movement, or a group, and organized themselves to make certain changes in society and to object to certain things in society.
+And so the women's movement evolved and the idea that women not only could go to college or a university, but they could learn languages, they could do mathematics, they could do science, and they had as much power intellectually as men did, even though they might not have had the physical strength.
+And so that's how women's sense of themselves began to evolve and became an important force.
+And then women got together and became a movement, and organized themselves to make changes in society and to object to certain things in society.
 03-00:51:33 Eardley-Pryor: